augelloantonio/buyit/TESTING.md

 - Try to create a test account with not matching password and check error status
 - Try to miss values in field to see error fields
 - Register a new testing user with a valid email
-- Redirected now on personal page
+- Redirected now on the personal page
 - Check that 'Profile' and 'Logout' voices appear on navigation bar
-- Check personal email to check the registration welcoming email with welcome voucher code
+- Check the personal email to check the registration welcoming email with welcome voucher code

 #### Register a customer who is already logged in